Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes: Methods

 \subsection{Synchrotron modeling}

 To model synchrotron emission, we solve the radiation transfer equation (1.23) of~\cite{rybicki_lightman}, using the synchrotron emissivity given by Eq.
 (6.36) of~\cite{rybicki_lightman} multiplied by $1/4\pi$, i.e., we average out the distribution over solid angle.
 Moreover, in the emissivity we average the pitch angle, $\alpha$, out of the equation by assuming that the electrons follow an isotropic pitch angle distribution between $0<\alpha<\pi/2$.
 We adopt the synchrotron self-absorption coefficient given by Eq.
 (6.53) of~\cite{rybicki_lightman}.
 This emissivity and absorption coefficient corresponds to a power-law electron distribution $N(E) \, dE = C E^{-p} \, dE$.
 This distribution has two constants that define it for a given $p$: $C$ and the miminum electron energy $E_{\rm min}$.
-To compute $C$, we impose charge neutrality with the ion density in our simulations, and compute $E_1$ either by adopting equipartition between the electrons and the magnetic fields -- energy density of electrons equals 10\% of the magnetic energy density -- or we set $E_1 = 2m_e c^2$, where $m_e$ is the electron mass.
+To compute $C$ we impose charge neutrality with the ion density in our simulations, and we compute $E_{\rm min}$ by adopting a fixed ratio between the electrons and the magnetic field energy density of 10\%.
+We also set $E_{\rm min} = 2m_e c^2$, where $m_e$ is the electron mass, as an alternative.
 For thermal synchrotron we follow~\cite{rybicki_lightman, tsouros_energy_2017}.